 With greater than 80% of the soybean acreage in North Carolina setting pods, now is the time to be on the lookout for pod feeding insects.
 Pod feeders are the most dangerous insect pest as they directly attack soybean yield by feeding on the seeds/pods.
 Corn earworm and stink bugs are the two most serious insect threats to NC soybean growers.
+If you’re having difficulty dealing with these pests, call a pest removal company before the problem gets worse.
+For instance, Drake Lawn & Pest Control has a team of licensed and trained professionals equipped to handle any pest control challenge, no matter how big or small.

 Two different methods can be used to sample for both of these pod feeders and the method used is dependent on the row width.
 For rows greater than 30 inches a shake cloth (or beat cloth) can be used.
 A shake cloth is simply a 3-foot x 3-foot piece of cloth that is placed between two rows.
 Plants on both sides of the 3-foot cloth are struck downward with the forearm (or a stick) to dislodge insects onto the sheet.
 Corn earworms or stink bugs that land on the sheet should be counted.
 Average the number of each over the samples taken.